arthur-r-oliveira/DotNetBuggyApp/README.md

 #### 5.3.4.
 Option D: On-Demand Dumps via Ephemeral Debug Container (kubectl debug)

-(**WORKING IN PROGRESS**, _Enabling ephemeral containers in a MicroShift cluster main not share the mounted volumes which blocks dotnet-dump to reach data_)
+(**WORKING IN PROGRESS**, _kubectl debug with dotdump is not working yet, problably because of https://github.com/dotnet/runtime/issues/111165.
+Triage is still needed_)

 This method allows you to dynamically inject a temporary container into an existing pod for on-demand debugging, without permanent changes to the deployment.yaml.